Deterministic Discrete Denoising: Experiments

 \subsection{Character-Level Text Generation}

 We first evaluate the proposed algorithm in character-level text generation, using the text8 dataset \citep{text8}.
 The vocabulary size is $35$ and the output length is fixed to $256$ characters.
-The model architecture follows the UDLM paper \citep{Schiff2025ICLR}, which is based on Transformer with 92.4M parameters.
-For evaluation, we generate 1,024 samples for each condition and compute the generative perplexity based on the GPT-2 Large pretrained model \citep{GPT-2} and the entropy.
+The model architecture follows the UDLM paper \citep{Schiff2025ICLR}, which is based on a Transformer with 92.4M parameters.
+For evaluation, we generate 1,024 samples for each condition and compute the generative perplexity (PPL) based on the GPT-2 Large pretrained model \citep{GPT-2} and the entropy.

-Figure~\ref{fig:text8} shows the generative perplexity and entropy of the generated samples.
-The herding-based denoising with $\delta=0$ consistently outperforms stochastic denoising in terms of perplexity, achieving up to a $10\times$ improvement for $T=1024$ inference steps, albeit at the expense of entropy.
-Increasing the margin $\delta$ interpolates between these two extremes, allowing us to improve perplexity with a moderate trade-off in entropy.
+Figure~\ref{fig:text8} shows the generative PPL and entropy of the generated samples.
+The herding-based denoising with $\delta=0$ consistently outperforms stochastic denoising in terms of PPL, achieving up to a $10\times$ improvement for $T=1024$ inference steps, albeit at the expense of entropy.
+Increasing the margin $\delta$ interpolates between these two extremes, allowing us to improve PPL with a moderate trade-off in entropy.

+As DNDM \cite{Chen2024NeurIPS} provides a deterministic denoising algorithm for masked diffusion, it is informative to contrast its performance on the text8 dataset with ours, although the experimental settings are not exactly identical.
+DNDM reduces the PPL from 1465.75 of a 1000-step D3PM absorb to 600.02 using 256-step inference.
+In contrast, our method reduces the PPL from 459.53 of a 1024-step UDLM to 79.16 using 256-step herding, indicating stronger performance in both the magnitude of improvement and the achieved generative PPL.